Q and A with our Physio Naveena Seethapathy

 Thanks Naveena, finally, for all those out there who need some high-value physiotherapy care in Pascoe Vale, how would they book in for an assessment with you?
 Where are you located?

 We are located within PVH Medical, 124 Kent Rd Pascoe Vale.
-It’s easy to book an appointment over the phone 9304 0500 or via our online booking portal here.
+It’s easy to book an appointment over the phone 9304 0500 or book online here.